swaptacular/swpt_accounts/protocol.rst

    they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

-**NOTE:** At some point a `FinalizeTransfer`_ message MUST be sent for each "prepared" `RT record`_, and the record's status MUST be set to "finalized".
-Often this can be done immediately, when the `PreparedTransfer`_ message is received, in which case the RT record will change its status from "initiated", to "finalized" directly.
+**Important note:** At some point a `FinalizeTransfer`_ message MUST be sent for each "prepared" `RT record`_, and the record's status MUST be set to "finalized".
+Often this can be done immediately, in which case when the `PreparedTransfer`_ message is received the matching RT record will change its status from "initiated", to "finalized" directly.

 Received `FinalizedTransfer`_ message